 This policy also applies to any websites that we operate from time to time, including our websites at Strattonfinance.com.au and Stratton.com.au (and any sub-domains of those websites).
 This policy will cover any personal and credit-related information you provide to us using any of our websites.

-Stratton may use third party advertising companies to collect data and/or serve ads when you visit one of our websites or applications.
+Stratton may use third party advertising applications and companies to collect data and/or serve ads when you visit one of our websites or applications.
 These companies may use information (not including your name, address, email address or telephone number) about your visits to websites and other media in order to provide advertisements about goods and services of interest to you.
 If you would like more information about this practice and to know your choices about not having this information used by these companies, visit http://networkadvertising.org/.

 9.3.
 Cookies and other online behavioural technologies and methods

 We use "cookies" and other online behavioural technologies and methods to collect and store the information set out above.
-A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires (this may be as little as 30 days or up 2 years or longer in some cases).
+A cookie is a small file that stays on your computer or other device until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires (this may be as little as 30 days or up 2 years or longer in some cases).